Soccer-World-Deschamps seeks to bring Midas touch back to France

 "I can call on that wealth of experience at any time.
 But I have to adapt too because it's a different era."

-Samir Nasri, who has a reputation as a troublemaker, was left out of the squad as Deschamps kept his promise when he was appointed that he would not tolerate off-field dramas.
+Samir Nasri, who has a reputation as a troublemaker, was left out of the squad for a friendly in Netherlands in March as Deschamps kept his promise when he was appointed that he would not tolerate off-field dramas.

 Deschamps has built his team around a rejuvenated Franck Ribery, after the Bayern Munch player went through hard times in 2010, and has kept faith with Karim Benzema despite the Real Madrid striker's 1,224-minute scoring drought for Les Bleus.
 (Reporting by Julien Pretot; Editing by Robert Woodward)